europeanplaice/field_accessor/README.md

 <img src="img/definition.gif" width="55%">

-With this procedural macro, you can dynamically get and update a field of a struct by a `String` type variable.
+With this procedural macro, you can dynamically get and update a field of the struct by a `String` type variable.
-This program is currently experimental.
-This can be useful if you don't know which field you want when compiling.
+It can be good for you if you don't know which field you want when compiling.
+The functionality is similar to python's `getattr`, `setattr`.
 ## Installation

 ```